MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 * `x-coord`: pixel value you want to scroll by horizontally.
 * `y-coord`: pixel value you want to scroll by vertically.
 * options:
-   * `top`: number of pixels along the Y axis to scroll by.
+   * `top`: number of pixels along the Y-axis to scroll by.
-   * `left`: number of pixels along the X axis to scroll by.
+   * `left`: number of pixels along the X-axis to scroll by.
    * `behavior`: smooth/ auto/ instant.

-In the following code, the document/ element will be scrolled down by 100px at a time when the button is clicked.
+The following code shows how to scroll down the document/ element by 100px each time the user clicks the button.

 ```javascript